ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

 \subsection{Polarization Modal Representations}

 Polarization is a basic property of light, expressing the direction of light vibration.
-The vibration of polarized light has a fixed direction or a regular change of direction and is classified as linearly polarized light, circularly polarized light, and elliptically polarized light.
+Polarized light can be categorized based on the nature of its vibration: linearly polarized light, circularly polarized light, and elliptically polarized light.
+Linearly polarized light, which is the focus of this study, exhibits vibration in a single, fixed direction or follows a regular change in direction.
 The polarization sensor is usually set four polarization plates with different angles (\(0^{\circ}\),\(45^{\circ}\),\(90^{\circ}\),\(135^{\circ}\)) on every four pixels, which collects linearly polarized images \{\(\bm{I}_{0}\),\(\bm {I}_{45}\),\(\bm{I}_{90}\),\(\bm{I}_{135}\)\} with pixels aligned at these four angles at the same time.
-We investigate four polarization modal representations~\cite{zju,5}, the Angle of Linear Polarization (AoLP), the Degree of Linear Polarization (DoLP), the Sin Angle of Linear Polarization (SAoLP), and the Cos Angle of Linear Polarization (CAoLP), which the SAoLP and the CAoLP are designed based on the principles of trigonometric functions.
+We investigate four polarization modal representations~\cite{zju,5}, the Angle of Linear Polarization (AoLP), the Degree of Linear Polarization (DoLP), the Sin Angle of Linear Polarization (SAoLP), and the Cos Angle of Linear Polarization (CAoLP), which the SAoLP and CAoLP that we design are based on the principles of trigonometric functions.
+The SAoLP and CAoLP are equivalent to the decomposition of the AoLP.
 These polarization modal representations are derived from stokes vectors \(\bm{S} = \{ S_{0},S_{1},S_{2},S_{3} \}\) that describe the polarization state of the light.
 Precisely, \(S_{0}\) represents the total light intensity, \(S_{1}\) and \(S_{2}\) denote the ratio of \(0^{\circ}\) and \(45^{\circ}\) linear polarization over its perpendicular polarized portion, and \(S_{3}\) stands for the circular polarization power which is not involved in our work.
-The stokes vectors \(\bm{S}\) can be calculated by the following \cref{eq:S}.
+The Stokes vectors \(\bm{S}\) can be calculated by the following Eq. \eqref{eq:S}, which provides a comprehensive description of the polarization properties of light based on the intensity and phase relationships of the light orthogonal components.
+This representation of polarization offers a richer understanding of the light field and enables a more detailed analysis of polarization in complex environments.

-In the work, to represent the total light intensity more accurately, we use \cref{eq:S0} to calculate \(S_{0}\)~\cite{48,5}, and make \(S_{0}\) be the RGB input image of the RGB-P multimodal semantic segmentation model.
+In this work, to represent the total light intensity more accurately, we use Eq. \eqref{eq:S0} to calculate \(S_{0}\)~\cite{48,5}, and make \(S_{0}\) be the RGB input image of the RGB-P multimodal semantic segmentation model.

 Then, AoLP, DoLP, SAoLP, and CAoLP are formally computed as follows: